Consumer Igniter Failures

-In this video, we take a closer look at consumer igniters, specifically to investigate their failure rate when being used to light visco.
+In this video, I take a closer look at consumer igniters, specifically to investigate their failure rate when being used to light visco.

 There are two types widely available: Talons, which clip over the fuse and use a heated element to light it, and consumer e-matches which are essentially professional e-matches but with a special plastic shroud through which you feed the fuse.

-This investigation was inspired both by our own failures getting visco to light, plus continued reports from Forum members having the same problems.
+This investigation was inspired both by my own failures getting visco to light, plus continued reports from Forum members having the same problems.

 Conclusion and next steps

-As you will see from the video above, Talon clips get a clean bill of health and we experienced no failures on a variety of visco types.
+As you will see from the video above, Talon clips get a clean bill of health and I experienced no failures on a variety of visco types.

 The situation with consumer e-matches is a little more complicated.
-Significant failures were experienced once we switched to the thinner visco taken directly off consumer fireworks in order to emulate an actual firework set-up as closely as possible.
-We cannot unfortunately recommend consumer e-matches based on our initial findings.
+Significant failures were experienced once I switched to the thinner visco taken directly off consumer fireworks in order to emulate an actual firework set-up as closely as possible.
+I cannot unfortunately recommend consumer e-matches based on my initial findings.
 It would appear that thinner visco allows too much of an air gap around the igniter which allows the flame to dissipate rather than focus on the fuse.
-Despite trying a variety of ways to thread the visco into the shroud – including cutting it to expose black powder – we could not get a 100% fire rate.
+Despite trying a variety of ways to thread the visco into the shroud – including cutting it to expose black powder – I could not get a 100% fire rate.

-Since the filming of this video we have asked our Forum members to comment and make suggestions on ways consumer e-matches might be set up to improve reliability.
-We’ll try these out in a new video soon and report back.
+Since the filming of this video I have asked my Forum members to comment and make suggestions on ways consumer e-matches might be set up to improve reliability.
+I’ll try these out in a new video soon and report back.